goodhands/comments-sdk/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-A simple PHP library to use the comments microservice at https://comments.microapi.dev
+An easy to use PHP library to interface with the comments microservice at https://comments.microapi.dev as a microservice for your applications.

 This project adheres to a [Contributor Code of Conduct][conduct].
 By participating in this project and its community, you are expected to uphold this